You buy life insurance to protect your loved ones. But life can bring many changes. With these changes, your life insurance needs may change.

 Churning is when an unethical life insurance agent persuades a policyholder to replace a policy for the sake of earning a new commission.
 Fortunately, there are established procedures that must be followed by life insurers and their contracted agents and brokers to help prevent churning.

-This unethical practice does not happen that often, but it’s good to be aware of it.
+This unethical practice does not happen that often, but it’s good to be aware of.
 If a life insurance agent tries to convince you to replace your current policy when you don’t need to, get a second opinion.

 Reasons for Replacing Life Insurance